 3 Common Respirator Myths Busted

-Respirators are used to protect the wearer from inhaling harmful substances, including infectious particles and chemical vapors.
+Respirators protect the wearer from inhaling harmful substances, including infectious particles and chemical vapors.

 With varying degrees of protection, respirators are available in many different types.
 While particulate respirators are used to filter only particles (dust and mist, for instance), chemical cartridge respirators (also known as “gas masks”) actually purify the air while you inhale.

-Finding the right respirator to suit your needs will depend on the nature of your application.
+Finding the proper respirator to suit your needs will depend on the nature of your application.

-Just as importantly, you’ll also need to carefully follow the device’s guidelines to ensure full protection during use.
+As importantly, you’ll also need to carefully follow the device’s guidelines to ensure complete protection during use.

-There are some myths surrounding the proper ways to wear, use, and enforce respirators, many of which can actually be dangerous if believed.
+Some myths surround the proper ways to wear, use, and enforce respirators, many of which can be dangerous if believed.

 Here, we’ve collected and debunked some of the most common respirator myths: